-November 2016 / present - Software Developer at Government Digital Service (London): I worked in the Data division of GDS as Software Developer in a team of data scientists.
+November 2016 / December 2018 - Software Developer at Government Digital Service (London): I worked in the Data division of GDS as Software Developer in a team of data scientists.
 My role was to help the team to deliver well structured Python applications, mentor other developers and bootstrap new projects.
 During the last year I’ve improved my data science skills and helped my team to deliver a couple of Machine Learning based projects.
 I then moved to Data Ops team for other Python related work and finally moved to Cyber Security team to help the development of a Python/AWS based application to detect and report misconfigurations with potential security implications.

 February 2016 / November 2016 - Software Engineer at Marks & Spencer (London): Working in the “Quick Order” team to deliver a Python/Django based tool used internally by the customer care.
 I’m also working on the Android version of Quick Store used by staff in stores.
 The aim of Quick Order was to build an end to end journey on top of APIs and help the API team to build a reliable platform that is now being used by customer facing products.

 June 2015 / February 2016 - Python/Django developer at Plentific (London): I worked on the Python/Django backend of the website plentific.com, a property service market partner of Zoopla and Prime Location.
 We used Django Rest Framework for the API and PostgreSQL for the database.

 March 2015 / May 2015 - Python/Django, Go Platform Engineer at Yoyo (London): As a Platform Engineer, I worked on the backend implementation of the product, developing the API with Python and using Go to write complementary micro services.